 1. Questions & Doubts

-Have students stop periodically during their reading and write down questions about characters or events in the story or text.
+Have students stop periodically while reading and write down questions about characters or events in the story or text.
 Ask them questions to help activate prior knowledge and engage their critical thinking.

 2. Connect & Predict